Rachelnarios/Code-Sample/r01/README.md

 We recommend using `git`, developed by Linus Torvalds.
 You can read this [git tutorial](https://www.atlassian.com/git/tutorials).

-After making the modifications, you can check in the changes in your (local) git repo, by typing `git commit -am "Fix Makefile to use variables and pattern matching"`
+After making the modifications, you can check in the changes in your (local) git repo, by typing `git add Makefile foo.c hello.c` then `git commit -m "recitation 01"`.

 **Please do not put any code in this class on a Github public repo (or other public repositories)**